bloglovin/lintlovin/README.md

 * **test-all** – like `test`, but also runs the tests in the `test/integration/` folder.
 Can be invoked through either `grunt test-all` or `npm run test-all`.
 * **watch** – watches for file changes and runs `test` on any relevant change.
 Can be invoked through `grunt watch`.

-## lintlovin.initConfig(grunt[, options])
+## lintlovin.initConfig(grunt[, config] [, options])

-To be run from the parent project's Gruntfile.js to initialize Grunt with a basic config by sending the `grunt` object into it.
-One can also optionally define some options:
+To be run from the parent project's Gruntfile.js to initialize Grunt with a basic config by sending the `grunt` object into it and extra configurations apart from the ones Lintlovin defines.
+One can also optionally specify some options:

 * **integrationWatch** – makes the `watch` task also run tests in `test/integration/`, which can be unfeasable in big projects, but nice in smaller ones.
 Defaults to `false`.
 * **jsFiles** – an array of additional files to watch and lint.
 By default `.js`-files in top folder or below the `bin/`, `cli/`, `lib/` or `test/` folders will be watched and linted.
 (Also any non-js file in `test/` will be watched and will thus retrigger a test when changed)